BryceShakes/BryceShakes/ReadMe.txt

 Files containing small projects outside of work.
-Does not contain many uni files either due to potential plagiarism issues.
+Does not contain many uni files either due to potential plagiarism or licensing issues.

 In order of interest: